 - At .10: Clear deterioration of reaction time and control, slurred speech, slowed thinking and poor coordination.

-Even if you’re below the legal limit, you still could be impaired.
-In 2019, 1,775 people were killed in alcohol-related crashes where a driver had a BAC of .01 to .07, according to the NHTSA.
+You could still be impaired even if you’re below the legal limit.
+In 2019, according to the NHTSA, 1,775 people were killed in alcohol-related crashes where a driver had a BAC of .01 to .07.

 Use this Blood Alcohol Concentration (BAC) calculator to see how drinking affects your blood-alcohol level, and how that compares to the DUI limit according to your state’s laws.
-This calculator considers your weight, gender, the time you’ll be out, drinks you’ll consume, and state laws.
+This calculator considers your weight, gender, the time you’ll be out, the drinks you’ll consume and state laws.

 Keep in mind, however, that you should always take precautions before getting behind the wheel to protect the safety of yourself and others.
 People are affected by alcohol differently, and it may be unsafe for you to drive even if you’re under your state’s DUI limits.

 The basic formula for estimating a person's blood-alcohol concentration comes from The National Highway Traffic Safety Administration.
 Each drink in this calculation assumes a volume of .54 ounces of alcohol (one shot of distilled spirits, a glass of wine, or 12 ounces of beer).